NBISweden/module-dmp-dm-practices/_episodes/03-exercise-part2.md

 >
 > * A stakeholder want to view the answers
 >
-> In order to make this possible, click on `Share` in the top right corner of the orientation bar.
+> In order to make this possible, click on `Share` in the top right corner of the navigation bar.
 >
 > ![share](https://nbisweden.github.io/module-dmp-dm-practices/fig/share.jpg)
 >